liatrio/adop-docker-compose/README.md

 Sometimes you will want to get a *fresh start* with LDOP; i.e. removing volumes, credentials, etc. Regardless of whether or not LDOP is currently running, the following commands will get you a clean slate.

-To bring the platform down, as well as ensure that volumes are destroyed.
+To bring the platform down, as well as ensure that volumes are destroyed:*
 ```
 ldop compose down --volumes
 ```
-:information_source: This does not delete the registry volume.
+\*This does not delete the registry volume.
 If you also want to delete this volume, which is not typically required, run *docker volume rm registry_certs*.

 Next, you will want to regenerate your login credentials.
 If you are using *ldop compose*, you can skip this command.
 ```